-We recognise that slavery in all of its forms, including servitude, forced or compulsory labour and human trafficking (Modern Slavery) continues to be a serious issue and we are fully supportive of efforts to eradicate these abhorrent crimes.
+We recognise that slavery in all of its forms, including exploitative work practices, servitude, forced or compulsory labour and human trafficking (Modern Slavery) continues to be a serious issue and we are fully supportive of efforts to eradicate these abhorrent crimes.
 This statement sets out the steps that we have taken towards eliminating the risk of Modern Slavery taking place in our organisation and in our supply chain.

-INGENICO GROUP STRUCTURE AND SUPPLY CHAIN OVERVIEW
+1. INGENICO GROUP STRUCTURE AND SUPPLY CHAIN OVERVIEW